Dracula (1958 film): Home media

-A further digital restoration was done by the current domestic rights holder, Warner Bros.
+The film was further digitally restored by the current domestic rights holder, Warner Bros.
 Pictures, in association with the BFI, for release in December 2018 on DVD and Blu-ray by the Warner Archive Collection.
-This version is different from 2002 and 2007 U.S. DVD releases as the original Universal-International name and logo are restored and the opening credits bear the original Dracula title rather than Horror of Dracula.
+This version is different from 2002 and 2007 U.S. DVD releases, as the original Universal-International name and logo are restored and the opening credits bear the original Dracula title rather than Horror of Dracula.
 It also does not contain any of the additional footage that Hammer previously restored.

 Sequels

 After the success of Dracula, Hammer went on to produce eight sequels, six of which feature Lee reprising the titular role, and four of which feature Cushing reprising the role of Van Helsing.